typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 ## Motivation

 Ember and TypeScript have fundamentally different views on Semantic Versioning (SemVer).
 Ember has a deep commitment to minimizing breaking changes in general, and to strictly following SemVer when breaking changes *are* made.
 TypeScript explicitly *does not* follow SemVer [[see note 1](#notes)].
 Every point release may be a breaking change, and "major" numbers for releases signify nothing beyond having reached `x.9` in the previous cycle.
-(At the time of drafting, the current latest TypeScript is 3.9; the next version will be 4.0.)
+(At the time of drafting this sentence, the current latest TypeScript was 3.9; the next version released was 4.0.)

 For TypeScript to be a first-class citizen of the Ember ecosystem, we need: